VectorZeroAI/ZeroWeb/README.md

 The funktion "report(List_of_URLs)" uses the funktions provided by "ZeroScraper.py" to get the full page text of each of the URLs from the list, and then uses OpenRouter API to call the model: "tngtech/deepseek-r1t2-chimera:free" to compile a report about the contents of the pages, that captures all the facts from the information in a clear and structured report.

+report(List_of_URLs) pseudocode:

+def get_text_for_report(List_of_URLs):
+    For each URL in List_of_URLs:
+        if collum 5 in the row corresponding to that link is empty: get_full_text(URL)
+            save the full text to the columm 5 of the row corresponding to the link.
+        else:
+            get the text from the collum 5 of the corresponding to the URL row. return (full text)

+Text = get_text_for_report(List_of_URLs)

+if USE_API = 0:
+    send to the lokal model:
+        "Compile the following information into a comprehensive report [Text]"

+else:
+    send this to the model in config via openrouter API:
+        "Compile the following information into a comprehensive report [Text]"

 ---

 #ZeroMain.py